datavores/vgsample/README.md

 ### Where do I start?

-If you don't want to mess around with R, you can simply download the video game sample data and start reading the hosted PDFs.
+If you don't want to mess around with R, you can simply download the video game sample CSV (in the "data" folder) and start reading the documentation (in the "vignettes" folder - just click to view in your browser).

 If you're hungry for the R version: